LucasJoel1/UtilityBot/README.md

 > - I plan on adding a help command to the bot <br />
 > - I plan on adding a [Minecraft](https://minecraft.net) command to view information about servers and players <br />
 > - I plan on adding a github wiki to better explain how to use all the commands <br />
+> - I plan on adding FRC functionality which will incude information about teams, events and districts

 <img height="180" alt="plans" src="./resources/plans.svg">